system-transparency/stfe/doc/api.md

 - "tree_size": `tree_head.tree_size` ASCII-encoded decimal number.
 - "root_hash": `tree_head.root_hash` hex-encoded.
 - "signature": hex-encoded Ed25519 signature over `tree_head` serialzed as described in section `Merkle tree head`.
-- "key_hash": a hash of the public verification key that can be used to verify the signature.
+- "key_hash": a hash of the public verification key (belonging to either the log or to one of its witnesses), which can be used to verify the most recent `signature`.
 The key is encoded as defined in [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2), and then hashed using SHA256.
 The hash value is hex-encoded.

 The "signature" and "key_hash" fields may repeat.
 The first signature